+There has been a shortage of these products this year, including Estradot (oestrogen only) and Estalis (combined oestrogen and progestogen).
 Jean Hailes for Women's Health featured in The Sydney Morning Herald and The Age in a story in April about the shortage of oestrogen patches.
-The shortage is still ongoing and the Department of Health says that many shortages will continue until mid-December.

-With so many questions still being raised about the shortage, we asked Jean Hailes Medical Director Dr Elizabeth Farrell and Jean Hailes endocrinologist Dr Sonia Davison for some further advice.
+Supplies are now resuming.
+With questions still being raised about the shortage, however, we asked Jean Hailes Medical Director Dr Elizabeth Farrell and Jean Hailes endocrinologist Dr Sonia Davison for some further advice.

 When are supplies expected to return to normal?

-Novartis, a pharmaceutical company that supplies some oestrogen patches, officially updated its statement on the shortage this week:
+Novartis, a pharmaceutical company that supplies some oestrogen patches, advised Jean Hailes that its stock of Estradot and Estalis is now available.

 I'm a health practitioner, where can I find reliable information on MHT/HRT products?